 Plugins are what make life easy when using WordPress.
 Adding functionality that would have cost thousands of dollars a few years ago is as simple as finding the right plugin.
 But some plugins are complete resource hogs.
 Don't install these, no matter what they offer in terms of functionality.

-Use Plugin Performance Profiler (P3) on your WordPress site to examine the performance of plugins on your site.
+Install Plugin Performance Profiler (P3) on your WordPress sites to examine the performance of plugins on your site.
 If you have installed some plugins and noticed that your site is particularly slow, make sure to use P3 to determine if one of your plugins is causing problems.

 Update Your Plugins and Themes Regularly